eBay Selling Fees UK 2026: The Complete Guide for Sellers

 Regulatory Operating Fee: a flat 0.35% on every business-seller sale (item + postage).

-Insertion fees — when you pay just to list
+Insertion fees, when you pay just to list

 - Private sellers go over 300 listings/month: £0.35 per extra listing.

-- eBay Motors listings: always pay a non-refundable insertion fee — see the Motors section.
+- eBay Motors listings: always pay a non-refundable insertion fee, see the Motors section.

-- Listing upgrades: Subtitle (£2), Gallery Plus (£2.50 — free in Clothes/Shoes/Accessories, Home/Furniture/DIY and Pet Supplies), International Site Visibility (business: 25p fixed-price / 4p–13p auction by start price ex VAT; private: 30p fixed-price / 5p–15p auction inc VAT), Special Duration 1-/3-day (35p), Scheduler and Buy It Now upgrade (both free).
-Reserve Price 4% of reserve, capped at £150, charged whether or not the item sells.
-You pay all of these at listing time, and they're non-refundable.
-Automatic relists and renewals don't re-charge the upgrade fee; manual relists do.
+- Listing upgrades: Subtitle (£2), Gallery Plus (£2.50, free in Clothes/Shoes/Accessories, Home/Furniture/DIY and Pet Supplies), International Site Visibility (business: 25p fixed-price / 4p-13p auction by start price ex VAT; private: 30p fixed-price / 5p-15p auction inc VAT), Special Duration 1-/3-day (35p), Scheduler and Buy It Now upgrade (both free).
+Paid upgrades are non-refundable.
+For business sellers, applicable listing and optional upgrade fees are charged again each month on Good 'Til Cancelled listings and on every relist.
+Private sellers are not charged again for automatic renewals or automatic relisting, but manual relists can incur the fees again.

 Listing 400+ items a month as a private seller?
 An eBay Shop subscription unlocks a bigger allowance.
 It's often cheaper than paying £0.35 on hundreds of extra listings.
 Use the Shop Tier Calculator to find your break-even.

-Auction fees — same FVF, plus reserve price fee if you set one
+Auction fees, same FVF, plus reserve price fee if you set one

 Auctions don't cost more than Buy It Now.
 The Final Value Fee, per-order fee, and regulatory fee are the same.
 The only extra is the optional Reserve Price Fee.

 A reserve is the lowest price you'll accept.
 The minimum on eBay UK is £50, and below it you don't have to sell.
 The Reserve Price Fee is 4% of your reserve, capped at £150 per item.
-You pay it even if the item doesn't sell — the FVF only applies when it does.
+You pay it even if the item doesn't sell, the FVF only applies when it does.

-eBay Motors UK fees — selling cars, motorcycles, and vans
+eBay Motors UK fees, selling cars, motorcycles, and vans

 Motors has three listing formats:

-- Classified Ad — highest listing fee, but no FVF when it sells.
+- Classified Ad, highest listing fee, but no FVF when it sells.
 You finish the deal off eBay.
 Cheapest overall for vehicles that will sell.

-- Auction-style — lower listing fee, plus a capped FVF of 0.9–1% when it sells.
+- Auction-style, lower listing fee, plus a capped FVF of 0.9-1% when it sells.
 Buy It Now and Reserve Price are optional add-ons.

-- Fixed price — same listing fee and FVF rate as auction, but no bidding.
+- Fixed price, same listing fee and FVF rate as auction, but no bidding.

 Motors fees for private sellers (inc. VAT)